Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 LexisNexis is devoted to advancing the rule of law and has been working hard to do so.
-Its efforts have been recognised by the United Nations and will see Mike Walsh, CEO of LexisNexis Legal & Professional, receive a Global Leadership Award from the United Nations Foundation in recognition of the company's contributions to advanci
+Its efforts have been recognised by the United Nations and will see Mike Walsh, CEO of LexisNexis Legal & Professional, receive a Global Leadership Award from the United Nations Foundation in recognition of the company's contributions to advancing

 Access this article and thousands of others like it free by subscribing to our blog.

 Already a subscriber?
 Login

 Hannah is one of the Future of Law blog’s digital and technical editors.
 She graduated from Northumbria University with a degree in History and Politics and previously freelanced for News UK, before working as a senior news editor for LexisNexis.